ember-engines/ember-engines.com/markdown/guide/testing.md

 ## Testing Engines

-> in-repo-engine & in-repo-addon doesn't have support to separate tests.
-If you want to create a separation of concerns between the app and your engine, to extract this into a normal addon.
+> The in-repo-engine & in-repo-addon don't have support for separate tests.
+If you want to create a separation of concerns between the app and your engine, extract the functionality into a normal addon.

 * for test an `in-repo-engine` we must setup the tests from the host app